Gordon Harris Turnaround Award

 What changes did you make? (worth up to 10 points)

-Anything else you would like the judges to know (worth up to 5 points)
+Is there anything else you would like the judges to know to assist them with the judging process? (worth up to 10 points)

 Maximum of 10 before and after photos (worth up to 10 points)